unyt-org/datex-core-js-legacy/docs/manual/01 Introduction to DATEX JS.md

 ```ts
 await Datex.Supranet.connect()
 ```
-Per default, the endpoint joins the supranet by connecting to a unyt relay endpoint with a websocket connection.
+Per default, the endpoint joins the Supranet by connecting to a unyt.org relay endpoint with a websocket connection.
-You can always add custom connection channels and also connect over multiple channels at the same time.
+You can always add custom connection channels and also connect over multiple channels like WebRTC at the same time.
-For more information, check out the chapter [Supranet Networking](./4%20Supranet%20Networking.md).
+For more information, check out the chapter [Supranet Networking](./05%20Supranet%20Networking.md).

 ### Executing DATEX directly from JavaScript